Real1tyy/PeriodicNotesPlanner/README.md

 ## 🎯 Vision

-Periodic Planner transforms your Obsidian vault into a **time-aware planning system**.
+Periodix-Planner transforms your Obsidian vault into a **time-aware planning system**.
 It automatically generates interconnected periodic notes (daily, weekly, monthly, quarterly, yearly) and provides powerful time budgeting tools to help you allocate your most precious resource: **time**.

----

 ## ✨ Core Features